 - Persons with close contact with a confirmed COVID-19 case should quarantine at home for 14 days after last exposure (even if test result is negative).
 Based on local circumstances and resources, this time frame can be reduced to 10 days after last exposure, or 7 days after last exposure with a negative test result.
 Fully vaccinated persons are exempt from this recommendation.

-Vaccinated persons with an exposure to someone with suspected or confirmed COVID-19 are not required to quarantine if they meet ALL of the following criteria: 1) are fully vaccinated (i.e., ≥ 2 weeks following receipt of the second dose in a 2-dose series or ≥ 2 weeks following receipt of 1 dose of a single-dose of a US FDA-authorized vaccine) and 2) have remained symptom-free since the current COVID-19 exposure.
+Vaccinated persons with an exposure to someone with suspected or confirmed COVID-19 are not required to quarantine if they meet ALL of the following criteria: 1) are fully vaccinated (i.e., 2 weeks or more following receipt of the second dose in a 2-dose series or 2 weeks or more following receipt of 1 dose of a single-dose of a US FDA-authorized vaccine) and 2) have remained symptom-free since the current COVID-19 exposure.
 Fully vaccinated persons who do not quarantine should still self-monitor for 14 days following an exposure.
 If compatible symptoms develop, a full clinical evaluation for COVID-19, including SARS-CoV-2 testing is indicated.

 Persons without a known exposure risk but with potential unrecognized exposure in the community should observe social distancing and self-observe (remain alert for symptoms); an employer may choose to apply the aforementioned stricter recommendations to these persons as well.